This quick tutorial will give you an overview of Recogito's most important features. You will learn how to:

 Now try annotating an area: pick the Rectangle tool.
 Click once to select the starting corner of the area.
 Then click again for the opposite corner.

 The Tilted Box tool may take a bit more practice: select it from the menu.
-Click and hold the mouse button to draw the baseline of the box.
-Then release the mouse button.
+Click the mouse button once to start drawing the baseline of the box.
+Click again to set the end of the baseline.
 Move the mouse to define the height of the box, and click when you are happy with the height.

 Tip: the Tilted Box tool is especially useful for annotating labels in maps.
 Because there is an explicit baseline, the data you generate will also retain information about the orientation of the label.